-- If I am enrolled in CNR, will I be able to take courses from other colleges?
+- If I am enrolled at Rausser, will I be able to take courses from other colleges?

-- Once I’m a student at CNR, if I decide it’s not for me, will I be able to transfer to another College?
+- Once I’m a student at Rausser, if I decide it’s not for me, will I be able to transfer to another College?

-If you enroll in the College of Natural Resources and later decide you'd like to change to a different college, you must apply for admission to another college on the campus.
+If you enroll in the Rausser College of Natural Resources and later decide you'd like to change to a different college, you must apply for admission to another college on the campus.
+Note, you will need to spend at least one semester at Rausser.
 It is up to you to determine the Change of College process for the college you are interested in, and to assess your chances of admission--ability to transfer is not guaranteed.
 Advising websites are a good place to start.
-While you remain in CNR, you must follow CNR's curriculum requirements to remain in good academic standing.
+While you remain in Rausser, you must follow the College's curriculum requirements to remain in good academic standing.
 If you lose good standing, it will be very difficult to gain admission to another college.

 - When must I declare a major?

 - How do I declare a major, or switch majors?